-From shopping to dining, Manila offers choices that will satiate every individual’s mood, taste and lifestyle.
+From shopping to dining, Manila offers choices to satiate every individual’s mood, taste, and lifestyle.
 Shops and markets surround the city.
-Almost every district of Manila has its own bargain shops or flea-markets such as the famous Divisoria shops and the Quiapo district, which is popular with shopping enthusiasts because people can haggle in the shops in these areas (which makes the shopping more fun).
+Almost every district of Manila has its own bargain shops or flea markets, such as the famous Divisoria shops and the Quiapo district, which is popular with shopping enthusiasts because people can haggle shops in these areas (which makes the shopping more fun).
 Here, you can buy native Philippine products and crafts for half the price!
-You must also visit shops in Binondo, which is located in Manila’s China Town, and the Tutuban Mall, which is an old train station that has been restored and transformed into a shopping center.
+You must also visit shops in Binondo, located in Manila’s China Town, and the Tutuban Mall, an old train station that has been restored and transformed into a shopping center.

-Restaurants such as Kamayan, Max’s, Gerry’s and Sentro are some of the many famous restaurants that serve Filipino delicacies.
+Restaurants such as Kamayan, Max’s, Gerry’s, and Sentro are some of the many famous restaurants that serve Filipino delicacies.
 Sentro is located in Greenbelt 2, in Makati, while Kamayan, Max’s and Gerry’s have branches all over Manila and even some branches outside the city.
-The city is also home to a great and growing number of restaurants offering Japanese, Chinese, Italian and other cuisines.
+The city is also home to many restaurants offering Japanese, Chinese, Italian, and other cuisines.
 Anywhere in Manila, there will be a restaurant guaranteed to satisfy your taste buds.

 Nightlife in Manila